This month, THUMP honors Pride with a celebration of LGBTQ nightlife all across America. Follow our coverage here.

 Jesse Walker: Skittish and Bus are a bisexual, married couple that come from the Burning Man world.
 They dress up in crazy costumes and they have a radio show called "Sonic Electronic"..
 They're really interesting to keep an eye on.

 Choice is another great female DJ that's been coming up.
 She just played Girls Gone Vinyl at Movement Festival in Detroit for the second year with Artemis, which she's done a few years in a row representing New City Movement.

 We have an LGBT film festival called Damn These Heels that's coming up next month.
 Its really awesome and it grows every year.
 It's kind of the Sundance model but for gay film.
 My friend Red Spectral DJ'ed that in the past and so has Artemis.
 There's also a gay ski week.

 Club Jam has won awards—it's one of the best gay bars in the state.
 Here's a video of Victor Simonelli playing at a party called DEEP4LIFE that took place there last April.

 The Metro hosts a lot of drag shows and gender swap events with performance-based stuff, as well as the Miss City Weekly contest.
-They also do special events where they bring in the drag race, and all the local queens.
+They also do special events where they bring in RuPaul's Drag Race talent, and all the local queens.
 That's usually a once-a-month kind of thing, so it's pretty regular to find something there.

 7. The Sun Trapp

 The Sun Trapp is right next to the Metro—it's a cowboy bear bar that has been there forever.
-It used to be called The Trap, and now its called the Sun Trapp.
+It used to be called The Trapp, and now it's called the Sun Trapp.
 Why?
-I don't know, other than the Trapp was one of the best gay bars ever, and it got destroyed in a freak tornado that came through like ten years ago.
-So, god hates the gays.
+I don't know, other than The Sun was one of the best gay bars in the west, but it was destroyed in a freak tornado that ripped through the city in 1999.
+So, maybe god really does hate the gays…?